Full Recovery From Your Eating Disorder IS POSSIBLE!!

 Full Recovery Is Possible!!!
 I am proof!
 But it is hard, and it gets worse before it get’s better!
 Recovery is a beautiful disaster, and before it gets better it gets worse!
 Let me explain it in a way that my therapist explained it to me, and the way I explained it to my family.

 Here is how I look at it, there are three “musts,” “shoulds,” and “have-to’s” in life; in order to stay alive, an individual “has to” or “must” eat, sleep, and eliminate.
 If an individual finds a compulsive comfort in any of those three “musts” they most likely have some sort of disorder.
-For instance, I found compulsive comfort in eating, not eating, and elimination, in that they consumed me.
-Therefore, during recovery I had to find things that could replace those compulsive comforts, such as, meditation, essential oils, and the rest of my now extensive self-care routine (which I will outline throughout my posts).
-In the beginning of recovery (the first 6 months to 12 months) I had such a hard time giving up my disorder, or those compulsive comforts, I missed it…yes I know that sounds wrong, but I did, I missed the feeling of hunger, I missed using my compulsive unhealthy behaviors.
-With the help of my therapeutic care team, Sean, family, friends, hard work and dedication I finally moved past the “hard” part of recovery.
-This was so incredibly difficult, disastrous at times, and painful, but oh my goodness was it worth it!
+For instance, individuals with an Eating Disorder find compulsive comfort in eating, not eating, and elimination, in that they consume their every day.
+Therefore, during recovery a major step is to learn how to practice self-care; find things that can replace those compulsive comforts, such as, feeling your feelings, resting, mindfulness, meditation, essential oils, and journaling.
+In the beginning of recovery individuals have such a hard time giving up their disorder, or those compulsive comforts, one may even miss their Eating Disorder…yes I know that sounds wrong, but it’s true, some miss the feeling of hunger, they miss compulsive unhealthy behaviors.
+Therefore, with the help of a treatment team, family, friends, hard work and dedication IT IS POSSIBLE TO move past the “hard” part of recovery.
+This is so incredibly difficult, disastrous at times, and painful, but oh my goodness is it worth it!
 Think of it this way…

-It is important to keep in mind that I did not do this alone, I did this with so much help and an enormous amount of support; albeit clinical/professional support, emotional support, and personal support (SELF CARE, SELF CARE, SELF CARE)!
+It is important to keep in mind that full recovery IS POSSIBLE, BUT WITH SUPPORT!
+Many reach recovery with help and an enormous amount of support; albeit clinical/professional support, emotional support, and personal support (SELF CARE, SELF CARE, SELF CARE)!
 With that being said, clinical/professional support is incredibly important, actually crucial and necessary within the recovery processes.
 This blog, friends, family, self help books are helpful, but WILL NOT AND CANNOT fully pull you out of your eating disorder, and that is the harsh but beautiful truth!

 TedX – Glennon Doyle Melton